lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 ### Type Guards

-As the most important thing in TypeScript, type guards are a way to check the type of a variable at runtime.
+Type guards are the way to check the type of a variable at runtime.

-For example:
+A function with return type of `x is Type` is a type guard function, it can be used to narrow the type of the variable.
+You can use it like how you use `typeof` keyword,for example:

 ```ts [twoslash]
 function isNumber(a: any): a is number {